Prague, a city of 1.3 million people, is spread out into 10 sprawling districts that fan clockwise around a historic core.

 The good news for visitors, though, is that most of the sights are crammed into a relatively compact area bordering both banks of the Vltava River – and the public transportation system is excellent.

 From metros and trams to Ubers and bikes, here's everything you need to know about each mode of transport and the all-important ticketing system in Prague.

-The metro, or subway, is cheap and efficient, and the quickest way for covering long distances.
-The metro conveniently serves both the main train station (metro: Hlavní nádraží) and bus station (Florenc) and runs to the main connecting point (Nádraží Veleslavín) for catching public buses to and from Prague Airport.
+The metro, or subway, is cheap, efficient and the quickest way to cover long distances.
+The metro conveniently serves both the main train station (metro: Hlavní nádraží) and bus station (Florenc) and runs to the connecting point (Nádraží Veleslavín) for catching public buses to and from Prague Airport.
 The system operates daily from 5am to midnight.